A Therapeutic Book To Help Kids Cope With A Sudden Or Traumatic Death.

 “An excellent first step for children on the journey of healing.” —M. Crowe, M.A.
 Child Development, Institute for Public Health, San Diego State University.

 Where Did My Friend Go?
-Helping Children Cope With A Traumatic Death is a therapeutic picture book to be read by an adult to a young child (3-8 years old), who is coping with a traumatic death.
+Helping Children Cope With A Traumatic Death is a therapeutic picture book to be read by an adult to a young child (3-8 years old), who is coping with a sudden or traumatic death.
 A thorough guide for adults and child-based interventions are provided in the beginning and end of the book.
-The book is versatile and can be used for incidents of gun violence, car accidents, plane crashes, terrorist attacks, and other sudden and violent deaths.
+The book is versatile and can be used for incidents of sudden illnesses, gun violence, car accidents, plane crashes, terrorist attacks, and other sudden or violent deaths.

 The purpose of the book is to help the child understand and cope with his/her shock, loss, confusion, and fear.
 Therapeutic and support interventions are presented at the end of the book for the adult to work through with the child.
 Where Did My Friend Go? begins a dialogue about a sudden death, addresses what happened, identifies feelings, explores fears, confusion, and loss, helps the child cope with the trauma and grief, and reassures the child with safe tools.

-Where Did My Friend Go? is a first step, cost-effective, and immediate mental health intervention for the youngest survivors and witnesses of a traumatic death.
+Where Did My Friend Go? is a first step, cost-effective, and immediate mental health intervention for the youngest survivors and witnesses of a sudden or traumatic death.

 DONATE NOW to print and distribute free copies to shelters, schools, ERs, libraries, Head Start, and community mental health centers across the country to make a difference!

 The Brady Campaign reports that there have been 160+ school shootings in the U.S. since Sandy Hook.